-- Use the Higher mark if clear evidence of the qualities in the band descriptor is shown. - Use the Lower mark if the answer shows the candidate to be borderline (ie they have achieved all the qualities of the bands below and show limited evidence of meeting the criteria of the band in question). - Be prepared to use the full range of marks.
-Do not reserve (eg) high Band 4 marks 'in case' something turns up of a quality you have not yet seen.
+- Use the Higher mark if clear evidence of the qualities in the band descriptor is shown. - Use the Lower mark if the answer shows the candidate to be borderline (ie they have achieved all the qualities of the bands below and show limited evidence of meeting the criteria of the band in question).

+3 Be prepared to use the full range of marks.
 If an answer gives clear evidence of the qualities described in a band descriptor, reward appropriately.